amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 > The **time complexity** is not about timing how long the algorithm takes.
 Instead, how many operations are executed.
 The number of instructions executed by a program is affected by the size of the input and how their elements are arranged.

 For instance, you want to sort an array of numbers.
-If the elements are already the program will perform fewer operations.
+If the elements are already sorted the program will perform fewer operations.
 On the contrary, if the items are in reverse order, it will require more swap operations to get it sorted.

 We can say for each algorithm we can have the following running times: